-COVID-19 activity:

-- COVID-19 wastewater levels in Huron County have decreased, with the exception of New London which has shown an increase for this reporting period. - o The number of positive COVID-19 tests reported to the state have decreased. - Flu activity in Huron County has increased over the past week. - o There were 15 positive flu tests this week and 2 flu hospitalizations. - o According to the CDC, flu activity in Ohio is high.
+- COVID-19 activity: - o COVID-19 wastewater levels in Huron County have continued to decrease. - o The number of positive COVID-19 tests reported to the state have decreased. - Flu activity in Huron County has increased significantly over the past week. - o There were 32 positive flu tests this week and 2 flu hospitalizations. - o According to the CDC, flu activity in Ohio is high. - RSV activity - o RSV is decreasing in both older and younger populations.

-RSV activity

-o RSV is decreasing in both older and younger populations.